robkruger/DSA_C/README.md

 # DSA_C

-All the C assignments for the course Digital Systems A, First year of Electrical Engineering at the TU Delft.
+All the C assignments for the course Digital Systems A, first year of Electrical Engineering at the TU Delft.